Scattering using real-time path integrals: Summary and Conclusions

 \section{Summary and Conclusions}

-This work demonstrated the feasibility of performing scattering calculations using real-time path integrals.
-The calculations were based on a reinterpretation of the path integral as the expectation of a potential functional with respect to a complex probability distribution on a space of paths.
+This work demonstrated both the feasibility and challenges of performing scattering calculations using real-time path integrals.

-The space of paths was constructed by dividing the total time into a large number of small time slices.
-At each time slice space was divided up into a large number of small windows, including two semi-infinite windows.
-The space of continuous paths can then be decomposed into disjoint equivalence classes where equivalent paths pass thorough the same intervals at each time slice.
+The exhibited calculations are based on a reinterpretation of the path integral as the expectation of a potential functional with respect to a complex probability distribution on a space of paths.
+The space of paths is constructed by dividing the total time into a large number of small time slices.
+At each time slice space is divided up into a large number of small windows, including two semi-infinite windows.
+The space of paths can then be decomposed into disjoint equivalence classes where equivalent paths pass thorough the same intervals at each time slice.

 A complex probability is assigned to each equivalence class.
 It is constructed by decomposing the propagation of a free quantum mechanical system into a sum of parts associated with each equivalence class.
 Interactions are introduced by considering the effects of the potential at each window.
 Mathematically the time evolution of an initial wave packet is represented by an average of a path-dependent potential functional on the space of paths with respect to the complex probability distribution.
+The virtue of this method is that it is a real approximation in the sense that it converges to a global solution of the Schr\"odinger equation.

-For the convergence of the calculations the equivalence class of paths must be sufficiently fine that the potential functional has approximately the same value for all paths in a given equivalence class.
+For the convergence of the calculations the equivalence class of paths must be sufficiently fine that the potential locally constant on each spatial volume element.
 In addition, the time steps must be sufficiently small for the Trotter product formula to converge.
+The fact that the complex probabilities are largely supported on continuous paths means that for smooth short-range potentials the relevant volume is finite.